Illithor/learn-java/Part One (Chapter 1~8).md

  `Canine c; c = new Dog();` is fine.
  But `c = new Canine();` is forbidden.
 4. An abstract class has virtually no use, no value, no purpose, unless it is extended.
-5. Abstract class != concrete class.
+5. The antonym for abstract class is concrete class.
 6. Besides classes, you can also mark methods abstract, too.
 7. An abstract class means the class must be extended.
  An abstract method means the method must be overridden.
 8. An abstract method has no body!
 (No curly braces)
 9. If you declare an abstract method, you MUST mark the class abstract as well.
 You can’t have an abstract method in a non-abstract class.
 But you can mix both abstract and non-abstract methods in an abstract class.
 10. The point of an abstract method is that even though you haven’t put in any actual method code, you’ve still defined part of the protocol for a group of subtypes (subclasses).